MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/new-openxr-project-without-mrtk.md

 1. On the menu bar, select **File** > **Build Settings...**.

 To build an app for Windows Mixed Reality, you must choose a build target.
-The build settings for Universal Windows Platform (UWP) target any device, including immersive headsets.
+The build settings for Universal Windows Platform (UWP) target any device, including immersive headsets like the [HP Reverb G2](d/hp-reverb-g2-vr-headset/93qb262d0514?activetab=pivot:overviewtab).
 This is the best choice if you're building for the HoloLens 2; however, if you're targeting desktop VR, we recommend that you use the **PC, Mac & Linux Standalone** platform.

 1. Do one of the following:

     **If you're targeting Desktop VR**:
-    - Keep the **PC, Mac & Linux Standalone** platform selected by default on a new Unity project:
+    - Keep the **PC, Mac & Linux Standalone** platform which is selected by default on a new Unity project:

     ![Screenshot of Build Settings window open in the unity editor with PC, Mac & Standalone platform highlighted](images/wmr-config-img-3.png)